DeanLuus22021994/transformers.js-examples/.github/debt-management/debt-docs/uv-package-manager-path-issue.md

 ## Action Items
 - [x] Task 1: Fix validate_uv_installation() function in entrypoint.sh to properly handle PATH and symbolic links
 - [x] Task 2: Remove duplicate call to validate_uv_installation() in main() function
+- [x] Task 3: Fix symbolic link in Dockerfile to use the correct installation path
-- [ ] Task 3: Add tests to verify UV package manager is working in the container
+- [ ] Task 4: Add tests to verify UV package manager is working in the container
-- [ ] Task 4: Consider updating Dockerfile to ensure UV is installed in a location that's in PATH by default
+- [ ] Task 5: Consider updating Dockerfile to ensure UV is installed in a location that's in PATH by default

 ## Priority
 High